Children's Hospital is part of the UPMC family.

 An intestine transplant evaluation is an important step along the way to an intestinal transplant.
 An intestinal assessment will help determine if an intestinal transplant is the best way to treat your child.
 If transplantation is the best treatment, the evaluation also helps determine which type of transplant would be best for your child.

 The goal of the intestine transplant team is to give you and your child every opportunity to succeed and thrive when you return home after transplant.
 This begins at evaluation.
 The evaluation will give the transplant team a great deal of information.

 Your child's intestine transplant evaluation will probably take five days.
-At Children's Hospital of Pittsburgh of UPMC, it is usually done Monday through Friday as an inpatient.
+At UPMC Children’s Hospital of Pittsburgh, it is usually done Monday through Friday as an inpatient.
 If your child has been evaluated at another transplant center, the evaluation may take only three days.
 Occasionally, an evaluation is done as an outpatient.